 It’s unbelievable the bank failed to notice for four-and-a-half months.
 Did you worry you were going to get caught?

 Yeah, I even had dreams about it.
 One night I had a nightmare that the SWAT team was out the front of the hotel room I was staying in.
-I remember waking up in a pool of sweat, realizing that it was just a dream and the hotel doorbell rang.
+I remember waking up in a pool of sweat, realising that it was just a dream and the hotel doorbell rang.
 I was like "That's it, I'm gone.
 They're coming to get me”—which would have actually been a relief—but it turned out to be the maid saying "Would you like some fresh towels?"

 If you’ve pretty much done the “right thing” for the best part of your life and then start doing the “wrong thing” your body freaks out.
 I was having anxiety attacks.
 When the phone rang I always answered it.
 I think there was a small part of me that wanted it to end but I was past the point of no return.
 My life had changed dramatically.
 The bank would just ask: “Did you just go here?
 Did you just go there?” and I’d say “Yeah, that’s me” and then they’d say “No worries just checking it’s you.”
 It was truly bizarre.